maxlerebourg/crowdsec-bouncer-traefik-plugin/examples/captcha/README.md

       - "traefik.http.middlewares.crowdsec.plugin.bouncer.captchaHTMLFilePath=/captcha.html"
 ```

-The captcha HTML file must be present in the Traefik container (bind mounted or added during a custom build)
+The captcha HTML file must be present in the Traefik container (bind mounted or added during a custom build).
 It is not directly accessible from Traefik even when importing the plugin, so [download](https://raw.githubusercontent.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/master/captcha.html) it locally to expose it to Traefik.

 ```yaml